renovatebot/renovate/docs/usage/configuration-options.md

 ### executionMode

-Defaults to `dependency`, but can also be set to `branch`.
-This sets the level the postUpgradeTask runs on, if set to `dependency` the postUpgradeTask will be executed for every dependency on the branch.
+Defaults to `update`, but can also be set to `branch`.
+This sets the level the postUpgradeTask runs on, if set to `update` the postUpgradeTask will be executed for every dependency on the branch.
 If set to `branch` the postUpgradeTask is executed for the whole branch.

 ## prBodyColumns